TOP 10 The Weakest World Currencies in 2019

 Most people know about the strongest, most stable and powerful world currencies, for example, British Pound, Swiss Franc (Swissie), US Dollar, Euro and others (TOP 10 the strongest currencies).

-However, what's about the cheapest world currencies?
+However, what's about the lowest world currencies?
 Who knows their titles and what countries they are issued in…?